Table of Contents

 Privacy and regulatory issues, along with governance and compliance of cloud services worry more than 60% of enterprises.

 One of the less known cloud computing facts is that more than half of organizations lack staff with cloud experience and this constitutes one of the primary challenges for cloud adoption.
+You can see practically all network monitoring tools try to bridge this gap by including more features geared towards the cloud.
+However, cloud engineers do remain some of the most sought-after industry professionals.

-17. Almost half of organizations use encryption or other security safeguards to protect sensitive data in the cloud.
+17. Almost half of the organizations use encryption or other security safeguards to protect sensitive data in the cloud.

 75% of IT experts find managing privacy and data protection in a cloud environment to be more complicated than on premises.
 With more and more corporate data being stored in the cloud (43% in 2017), this poses a security risk.